AG7GN/images/README.md

 	In all cases, the checksum string returned by your command should match the checksum string above.
 Thanks to David Ranch, KI6ZHD, for his suggestion to add this step to the installation instructions.

-1. Burn the image to your SD card by following these ["Writing an image to the SD card"](https://www.raspberrypi.org/documentation/installation/installing-images/)  instructions.
-Since you've already downloaded the image in the previous step, ignore the "Download the image" section on that web page.
+1. Burn the image to your SD card.
+There are many ways to do this.
+The easiest is to download the [Balena Etcher](https://www.balena.io/etcher/) app for your OS (supports Linux, Windows, Mac).
+The Balena Etcher is easy to use and you don't have to unzip ZIP or `.tar.gz` files containing images prior to burning them to the microSD card.

+	Alternatively, the official "Raspbian" way to burn the image is to use the [Raspberry Pi Imager](https://www.raspberrypi.org/software/).

-1. Insert the MicroSD card into the Pi and power it on.
+1. Insert the microSD card you just imaged into the Pi and power it on.
 1. The easiest way to get your Pi set up on first boot-up is to connect it to a keyboard/video/mouse (KVM).
 However, there is an alternative way to access your new Pi without a KVM, even before you've configured it:

 	- By default, the [VNC server](https://github.com/AG7GN/images/blob/master/README-Using_VNC_to_Operate_Remotely.md) is enabled on the Pi.
 If you plug your Pi into an ethernet port on your home network and [install the VNC Viewer application](https://www.realvnc.com/en/connect/download/viewer/) on another PC or Mac or Chromebook also on your home network, you can connect to and control your new Pi using VNC Viewer from that PC or Mac or Chromebook.